Approaches I integrate

 My core trainings include

-Relational Transactional Analysis Psychotherapy (MSc / CTA-P)
+Relational Transactional Analysis Psychotherapy — MSc and CTA-P

 Clinical supervision training

-What matters most in practice is not simply the number of approaches I have trained in, but how they are held, paced, and integrated.
+What matters most in practice is not the number of approaches I have trained in, but how they are held, paced, and integrated.

 An integrative approach